-- 1. Seminar Paper on Nonprofit Nation.
-(3-4 pages).
-NB Although the data in this book are somewhat dated, it still provides a nice overview of the sector.
-Please do not submit a seminar paper criticizing how dated the statistics are in this book.
-Due October 2 in class. - 2.
-Case Memo: Students will be required to complete a case memo (1-2 pages double spaced)

-on an assigned case.
+- 1. Read Part I, one chapter that interests you from Part II, and Part III of the new Salamon text, The State of Nonprofit America, Second Edition.
+Write a 4-6 page paper discussing the major challenges presented in Part III in the context of the major nonprofit field you chose from Part II.
+For example, if you read Chapter 9 in Part II, one part of your analysis would be to discuss implications of for-profit competition on the nonprofit work historically done by religious congregations.
+Maybe you discuss how for-profit orgs don't really impact religious congregations because of this and that, but that the changing shape of government-nonprofit relations (e.g., G.W.
+Bush's faith-based initiative) had had a huge impact on religious groups.
+There is great latitude in terms of substance of this paper, but it needs to be analytical, thoughtful, and grounded in the Salamon text.
+Due September 29, hard copy due in class. - 2.
+Case Memo: Students will be required to complete a case memo (1-2 pages double spaced) on an assigned case.
 The case leaves off at a decision point; your memo should include a recommendation for next action and why.
 Additional information for completing case memos will be provided in class.
-Due October 16, via email.

-- 3. Seminar paper on Growing Civil Society.
-(3-4 pages).
-Due October 23 via email. - 4.
-Students are to choose perform an analysis of one of the five (5) Parts of the Renz text.
-Students should explore the findings of the readings with the book section, the applicability of the articles to practice, and explore what research is needed to further our understanding on the topic.
-Due November 5 in class. - 5.
+Due November 3 via email. - 3.
+Seminar paper on Growing Civil Society.
+(2-3 pages).
+Due October 13, hard copy in class. - 4.
+Students are to choose perform an analysis of one of the five (5) Parts of the Renz text (4-5 pages).
+Students should explore the findings of the readings with the book section, the applicability of the articles to practice, and explore what information is needed to further our understanding on the topic.
+Due October 21 via email. - 5.
 Organizational analysis.
 Each student will complete an organizational analysis of a nonprofit organization.
 This may be an agency for which you are an intern or volunteer, but please choose a different organization than one for which you are on staff or the board.
 It could also be a foundation or place of worship.
 Interview the executive director.
 You will not need to complete a Human Subject Review application if you follow the parameters outlined in class.
 Your paper should provide recommendations on how the organization could improve its performance.
-Provide citations and references and be prepared to deliver a 10-minute presentation of your analysis on November 12; paper also due November 12 in class.
+Provide citations and references and be prepared to deliver a 10-minute presentation of your analysis on November 10; paper also due November 10 in class.